ramrom/rams_dot_files/cheatsheets/lua_cheatsheet.md

 - main docs: https://www.lua.org/pil/2.5.html
 - only data structure, an object, used for **everything**
     - it's sorta fundamentally a associative arrays
-    - can use it to make arrays, sets, lists, records, queues, etc
+    - can use it to make arrays, sets, lists, records, queues, modules etc
     - value can be any type: number/string/bool/function or another table, field can number/string
         - e.g. `a = { 1, f1 = 3, { "foo", 3 }, f2 = function() print("hi") end, 2, "val", function() print("a") end, z = {1, "a"} }`
             - index 1 has `1`, index 2 has `{"foo", 3 }`, index 3 has `2`, index 4 has `"val"`, index 5 has a function
+    - keys can basically be any type including numbers, strings, functions and tables themselves!
-- to represent a conventional array use integer keys
+- an array is just a table with integer keys
     - `a = { 1, x = 2 }; a[3] = 10; a[6] = 3` , `a` has `nil` at index 2, 4, and 5
 - 1-based indexing: first item starts at index _1_, not _0_
     - lua inspired from Sol language, designed by petroleum engineers with no programming experience, they didnt get why u start from 0